 Collapsible soils consist of loose, dry, low-density materials that collapse and compact under the addition of water or excessive loading.
-Future structures proposed on the Project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
-Therefore, the Project would not be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the Project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.
+Future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
+Therefore, the project would not be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.

 - d.
 Less-than-significant impact.
-The soils identified on site, primarily Kimberlina fine sandy loam, do not have a high potential to be expansive.
-Additionally, future structures proposed on the Project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
-Therefore, the Project would not be located on expansive soil creating substantial risks to life or property. - e.
+The soils identified on site, primarily silty sands, do not have a high potential to be expansive.
+Additionally, future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
+Therefore, the project would not be located on expansive soil creating substantial risks to life or property. - e.
 No impact.
-The Project would not require the use of septic tanks or alternative wastewater disposal systems because the Project would connect to existing City sewer services in the area.
+The project would not require the use of septic tanks or alternative wastewater disposal systems because the project would connect to existing City sewer services in the area.
 Therefore, there would be no impacts related to soils incapable of adequately supporting septic tanks or alternative waste water disposal systems. - f.
 Less than significant with mitigation incorporated.
+A Paleontological Resources Technical Report was completed for the Project (Hudlow 2022).
 Paleontological sensitivity is determined by the potential for a geologic unit to produce scientifically significant fossils.
 Because paleontological resources typically occur in the substratum soil horizon, surface expressions are often not visible during a pedestrian survey.
 Paleontological sensitivity is derived from known fossil data collected from the entire geologic unit.
-The Project site is entirely underlain by alluvial fan deposits of late Holocene age, which presumably transition in the subsurface into older, Pleistocene-age deposits.
+The project site is entirely underlain by alluvial fan deposits of late Holocene age, which presumably transition in the subsurface into older, Pleistocene-age deposits.

 Due to the presence of alluvial deposits, there is the potential to unearth previously unknown paleontological resources at the site, and grading and other ground-disturbing activities have the potential to damage or destroy such resources.
-With the implementation of Mitigation Measure 7, the Project would not directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.
+With the implementation of Mitigation Measure 7, the project would not directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact VIII.
-GI REENHOUSE GAS EMISSIONS: Would the Project; a.
+VIII.
+GF EENHOUSE GAS EMISSIONS: Would the project; Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a.
 Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b.
-Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes a.
+Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?

+a.
 Less than significant impact.
-The Project would generate an incremental contribution and, when combined with the cumulative increase of all other sources of greenhouse gases ("GHG"), could contribute to global climate change impacts.
-Although the Project is expected to emit GHG, the emission of GHG by a single Project into the atmosphere is not itself necessarily an adverse environmental effect.
-Rather, it is the increased accumulation of GHG from more than one Project and many sources in the atmosphere that may result in global climate change.
+The project would generate an incremental contribution and, when combined with the cumulative increase of all other sources of greenhouse gases ("GHG"), could contribute to global climate change impacts.
+Although the project is expected to emit GHG, the emission of GHG by a single project into the atmosphere is not itself necessarily an adverse environmental effect.
+Rather, it is the increased accumulation of GHG from more than one project and many sources in the atmosphere that may result in global climate change.
 The resultant consequences of that climate change can cause adverse environmental effects.
-A Project's GHG emissions typically would be relatively very small in comparison to state or global GHG emissions and, consequently, they would, in isolation, have no significant direct impact on climate change.
-Therefore, a Project's GHG emissions and the resulting significance of potential impacts are more properly assessed on a cumulative basis.
+A project's GHG emissions typically would be relatively very small in comparison to state or global GHG emissions and, consequently, they would, in isolation, have no significant direct impact on climate change.
+Therefore, a project's GHG emissions and the resulting significance of potential impacts are more properly assessed on a cumulative basis.